avolkov/2017-11-14-3d-printing/main_script.rst

 Octoprint Plugins
 =================

-Filament manager --
-Navbar Temperature plugin
+Filament manager -- Measure how much filament has been used, to keep track if the spool has enough filament to finish the job Navbar Temperature plugin -- just convenient
-Print history
+Print history -- success/failure print stats
 Print stats
-Telegram
-Slic3r
+Telegram - communicate with printer using telegram chat client Slic3r - slice on raspberry pi

 Slicing software
 ================

-Slic3r & cura
+Slic3r & Cura

+Slic3r -- main branch haven't had a realease in a while.